 Pet Sitting Minion sighs with a veil of immense disgust.
 “You guys are soft.
 Chaos is gonna fucking murder these losers.”

 Equestrian minion clears her throat.
 “Yes, but that language is pretty heavy-handed, don’t you think?
-What would The Overlord think of that kind of language?”
+What would The Overlord think of that kind of it?”

 “Yeah: if you said he was gonna, you know, rape people I don’t think that would be conducive to his image,” Combat Minion explains with an awkward frown.